Hispanic-Association-of-CS/hacs-backend/README.md

-The backend that powers the HACS website!
+The backend that powers the HACS website!!!

 Following basic Node backend structure set by https://mean.io by Linnovate.